salesforcecli/plugin-data/messages/tree.import.md

 # description

 The JSON files that contain the data are in sObject tree format, which is a collection of nested, parent-child records with a single root record.
-Use the "<%= config.bin %> data export tree" command to generate these JSON files.
+Use the "sf data export tree" command to generate these JSON files.

 If you used the --plan flag when exporting the data to generate a plan definition file, use the --plan flag to reference the file when you import.
 If you're not using a plan, use the --files flag to list the files.
 If you specify multiple JSON files that depend on each other in a parent-child relationship, be sure you list them in the correct order.